derRiesenOtter/bachelor/docs/thesis/introduction.typ

 As proteins that take part in @llps can serve different roles, groupings were created.
 One way to organize them is to put them into the two groups driver (or scaffolds) and clients.
-The driver proteins, that either induce the formation of a condensate or are essential for the integrity of a condensate and the clients that require a driver protein to form a condensate.
-@rostam_cd-code_2023 There is also another slightly different categorization.
-@llps proteins can also be divided into PS-Self and PS-Part.
+The driver proteins either induce the formation of a condensate or are essential for the integrity of a condensate while the clients require a driver protein to form a condensate. @rostam_cd-code_2023 There is also another categorization that slightly differs.
+This categorization divides @llps proteins into PS-Self and PS-Part.
 PS-Self (self-assembling phase-separating) are proteins that are able to form condensates on their own, while PS-Part (partner-dependent phase-separating) needs a partner protein. @noauthor_about-phasepred_nodate